 Remote managers should keep an eye open for fresher updates, such as the ability to merge multiple Looms and find videos based on their transcripts.

-Why we like Loom for remote team management: Loom is a great way to grow remote company culture without holding a live meeting each time there is news to share, a topic to teach or a new process to explain.
+Why we like Loom for remote team management: Loom is a great way to grow remote company culture without holding a live meeting each time there’s news to share, a topic to teach or a new process to explain.
 It allows for greater team connections as viewers can leave comments in response to videos.

-Best project management tool: Trello
+6. Best project management tool: Trello

 Trello is a project management software that allows remote managers to set up boards, create lists, use cards to create workflows and assign tasks to team members.

-Trello helps team leaders manage projects by visually laying them out together so all team members can see them and meet deadlines.
+Trello helps team leaders manage projects by visually laying them out so all team members can see them and meet deadlines.

 Managers can then monitor projects in a board, timeline or calendar format.
 Premade templates such as “New Hire Onboarding” and “Distributed Team Brainstorming” make Trello even easier for remote team management.